Frequently Asked Questions

-A collective like no other, Giardina Atelier was conceived as an inspiration from Chelsea’s Sicilian grandmother.
-Born and raised in the states, Chelsea pursued her fashion design education at New York City’s Parsons School of Design, and merged that training with the age-old fashion house and production lifestyle which has made Italy the best fashion market in the world.
+An Atelier like no other, Giardina Atelier was conceived as an inspiration from Chelsea’s Sicilian grandmother.
+Born and raised in the states, Chelsea pursued her fashion design education at New York City’s Parsons School of Design, and merged that training with the age-old Italian Alta Moda design and production lifestyle which has made Italy the best fashion market in the world.

 Why Rome?

 Decades of skill, craftsmanship, and adherence to quality have made Italy the greatest fashion production market in the world.
-Giardina Atelier prides itself on working with and supporting small-batch artisans who spend their days making garments and accessories by hand.
-From pattern makers to embroidery experts, there is not a more beloved or integral community of fashion artisans than those in Italy.
-As globalization continues to outsource to fast-fashion markets, Giardina Atelier is proactively and consistently using skilled artisans as partners in all segments of the production process and delivery.
+Giardina Atelier prides itself on working with the best and supporting small-batch artisans who spend their days making garments and accessories by hand.
+From Couture pattern makers who have worked for La Perla for 20 years to embroidery experts from the Valentino Atelier, we truly have the most beloved or integral team of fashion artisans.
+As globalization continues to outsource to fast-fashion markets, Giardina Atelier is dedicated to preserving made in Italy and its artisanal, timeless techniques by proactively and consistently working with our skilled team of artisans in all segments of the Italian production process and delivery.

 Do you work with factories outside of Italy?